broccolirob/audit-sandbox/notes/audit-findings-101/subtopic/denial-of-service.md

 # Denial of Service

-## 39. External calls in loop can lead to denial of service
+## External calls in loop can lead to denial of service

+## Batch processing of transaction execution and order matching may lead to exchange griefing